sasquash21/GraphingData/README.md

 - **GUI Elements**:
   - A `CheckedListBox` was used to list all 50 states, along with LA County and New York City.
+  - Numeric up and down boxes were provided for x axis ranges to allow users to view data for specific years (new).
   - Text input boxes were provided for vertical and horizontal scalers to allow users to customize the graph.

 ## Key Features